The Python API¶

 9

-Each model comes with a uniform random bits generator (URBG for short):
+Each model comes with a uniform random bits generator:

 ['<liblincs.UniformRandomBitsGenerator object>',